|Mistake||Find the Mistake||Fix the Mistake||Avoid the Mistake|

 Voluntary Correction Program:

 NPSD may also correct the mistake using VCP if neither they nor the plan are under audit.
 Correction is the same as under SCP.
 NPSD must distribute the amount in excess of 402(g), $3,000 (adjusted for earnings) to Paul.
-NPSD would complete a submission according to Revenue Procedure 2013-12.
-The user fee for NPSD’s VCP submission (based on 125 plan participants at the end of 2015) is $5,000.
+NPSD would complete a submission according to Revenue Procedure 2016-51.
+The user fee for NPSD’s 2018 VCP submission (based on the current value of assets associated with the 403(b) plan) is $3,000.
+VCP user fees may change in subsequent years.
 NPSD can make its VCP submission using Form 14568, Model VCP Compliance Statement, and Form 14568-G, Model VCP Compliance Statement - Schedule 7: Failure to Distribute Elective Deferrals in Excess of the 402(g) Limit, and must include Forms 8950 and 8951.

 Audit Closing Agreement Program:

 Correction under Audit CAP is the same as under SCP and VCP; distribute the excess plus earnings, and correct faulty administrative procedures.
-NPSD and the IRS enter into a closing agreement outlining the corrective action and negotiate a sanction based on the maximum payment amount.
+NPSD and the IRS enter into a closing agreement outlining the corrective action and negotiate a sanction that is not excessive, considers facts and circumstances; bear a reasonable relationship to the nature, extent and severity of the failures, based upon all relevant factors described in section 14 of Rev. Proc.
+2016-51.

 How to avoid the mistake